Chocobo Racing: Reception

 The game received mixed reviews according to the review aggregation website GameRankings.

 Douglass C. Perry of IGN said the game was an attempt by Square to "cash in" on the popular kart racer genre created by Nintendo's successful Mario Kart.
-Other reviewers agreed, calling it “a tired rehash” due to its colorful but unpolished graphics, crude track designs, and poor controls.
-Daniel Erickson of NextGen called it "kart-racing fare that is standard but lacking the deathmatch-type courses that made Mario Kart so enduring."
+Other reviewers agreed, calling it "a tired rehash" due to its colorful but unpolished graphics, crude track designs, and poor controls.
+Daniel Erickson of NextGen called it "kart-racing fare" that is standard but lacks the deathmatch-type courses that made Mario Kart popular.
 In Japan, however, Famitsu gave it a score of 30 out of 40.

-1Up.com's Final Fantasy Retro Roundup stated that it was a “decent game” ruined by the necessity of steering with a D-pad, and was rated "Not Worth It".
+1Up.com's Final Fantasy Retro Roundup stated that it was a "decent game" ruined by the necessity of steering with a D-pad, and was rated "Not Worth It".
 Many similarities were noted with Mario Kart such as similar course themes and the need to "power slide".
 It was also called too easy, with story mode lasting only two hours and there being limited replay value except for the unlocking of secret characters and courses.
 Other critiques included a lack of a battle mode and limited customization.
-The music was thought to be average, though the last song of the story mode was “strikingly beautiful”.
+The music was thought to be average, though the last song of the story mode was "strikingly beautiful".

 In Japan, the game sold 300,000 units.

 Sequels

-At Nintendo's E3 2010 press conference on June 15, 2010, a new Chocobo Racing title, tentatively titled Codename: Chocobo Racing 3D, was announced for the Nintendo 3DS handheld system.
-However, on October 10, 2013, Takashi Tokita, director of the original Chocobo Racing, confirmed that the project had been cancelled, noting that had he been part of its development process, he "would have made sure that it came out."
+In 2010, a new Chocobo Racing title, tentatively titled Codename: Chocobo Racing 3D, was announced for the Nintendo 3DS handheld system.
+However, in October 2013, Takashi Tokita, director of the original Chocobo Racing, confirmed that the project had been cancelled, noting that had he been part of its development process, he "would have made sure that it came out".

-During the Nintendo Direct broadcast on September 23, 2021 a new Chocobo Racing sequel, Chocobo GP, was unveiled for the Nintendo Switch as an exclusive title.
-It launched on March 10, 2022.
+A new Chocobo Racing sequel, Chocobo GP, was released for the Nintendo Switch as an exclusive title on March 10, 2022.